Trees in Hiroshima

 33 Japanese Apricot and Others

-33. Japanese Apricot and Others (Prunus Mume etc.) 8-8 Higashihakushimacho, Naka-ku, Hiroshima-shi
+33. Japanese Apricot and Others (Prunus mume, etc.) 8-8 Higashihakushimacho, Naka-ku, Hiroshima-shi

 8-8 Higashihakushimacho, Naka-ku, Hiroshima-shi

-Specie(s): Prunus Mume etc.
+Specie(s): Prunus mume, etc.

 Distance from the hypocenter: 1580m